stef elizabeth photo

 Are you going to put my boudoir pictures online?

 Never without your explicit permission!
 Before your session, I will have you check a box on your contract that specifies where I can and cannot publish your photos.
-I will never put your images, even ones without your faces, on the internet without your consent.
+After the session, I will go through the images and, depending on what you specified before your session, I may ask if I can include a few on my boudoir gallery or boudoir PDF guide.
+I will never put your images, even ones without your faces, on the internet or social without your explicit consent.

 I'm nervous!
 What can I expect to happen during my session?

 I generally work with you beforehand to figure out what's most important for you to get out of your session.
 During your shoot, I keep those goals in mind so we can produce those photos you want to gift to your significant other (or just gift to yourself - why not?).
-Once your booked date rolls around, I head to either your home or an available studio space to set up for your session.
-I generally do these sessions in my clients' homes as that tends to be your comfort zones, and boudoir sessions can make you feel super vulnerable!
-However, if you're unable to have the session in your own home for whatever reason, don't worry - let me know and we can figure out an alternative location!
+Once your booked date rolls around, I get my studio space ready for your session.
+You'll have a private changing bathroom, access to mini bottles of champagne (if you need it), water, feminine products, moisturizer/illuminating oils, and scissors to cut off those pesky tags.
+I also sometimes do these sessions in my clients' homes if that tends to be your comfort zone, and boudoir sessions can make you feel super vulnerable!
+However, if you're unable to have the session in your own home for whatever reason, don't worry - we can use my studio!

-Once I arrive at your home, I spend about 20 minutes setting up any additional lighting I may need and possibly re-arrange the furniture to accommodate the lighting I need (the less clutter in the background, the better!).
-During this time, you can put on your favorite playlist, have a drink, or anything that helps you relax!
-Once I'm ready, you can throw on an outfit and I'll guide you through the first pose!
+For the clients that prefer I shoot their session in-home: Once I arrive at your home, I spend about 20 minutes setting up any additional lighting I may need and possibly re-arrange the furniture to accommodate the lighting I need (the less clutter in the background, the better!).
+During this time, you can put on your favorite playlist, have a drink, re-apply your moisturizer, or anything that helps you relax!
+Once I'm ready, you can throw on your first outfit and I'll guide you through the first pose!

 I have an arsenal of poses that involve standing, sitting, lying down, sitting on chairs, lounging, etc so you will end up with a variety of photos for your book.
 I will also frequently change my lenses, adjust the lighting, or do one pose with multiple lighting techniques so you can have similar poses with completely different "looks."
 After I've captured enough images that are up to my standard (or after you simply burn out on having your photo taken) I will gather my equipment and you can give yourself a pat on the back for being brave enough to do this!